pssolanki111/polygon/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Standard Feature request
-about: Suggest an idea for this project
+about: See something missing?
+Got an idea about project?
+Let us know!
-title: ''
+title: "[Feature Request]"
-labels: ''
+labels: enhancement, Feature Request
 assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+**Describe the solution you'd like** description of what would you want to have to make it better

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+If you've thought of any alternates, write them here

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Anything else we might wanna know?